Everything you need to know

 Can stretching make me taller?

-Yes!
 Proper stretching can help you appear 1-2 inches taller by expanding the cartilage between your bones and correcting muscle imbalances.
 This improved posture can add inches to your height.

-Will I be sore after stretching?
+Will I be uncomfortable or sore after stretching?

-Does Stretch Zone® partner with local gyms, health practitioner offices and more?
+Does Stretch Zone partner with local gyms, health practitioner offices, and more?

 I read an article that said practitioner-assisted stretching isn’t beneficial.
 What do you think?